chinchangkuo/RICNN_Cluster_classification/RICNNv1.md

 # Preliminary Goal
-•	The Goal for this code is to set up a ground work for RICNN with the very limited number (23) of distinguished data as seed images.
+•The Goal for this code is to set up a ground work for RICNN with the very limited number (23) of distinguished data as seed images.
-•	Use seed images to train the model and evaluated the result to test the rotational invariance
+•Use seed images to train the model and evaluated the result to test the rotational invariance.

 # Training Data set
 •	The training Data in this code ifs from the same set of the data for the image processing demonstration:  https://github.com/chinchangkuo/ImageProcessing-bubble_cluster_n3l3s